napoorna/toDoListApp/README.md

 # toDoListApp
 - I have created a simple todolist App where you can add items to the list, mark as Done and delete the todo item from the list.
+Didn't focus much on the UI part.
+Just included the bootstarp for layout purpose.

 # Technology Used
 - NodeJS